fastapi/fastapi/docs/tutorial/sql-databases.md

 We are creating the database session before each request in the dependency with `yield`, and then closing it afterwards.

-And then we can create the required dependency in the path operation function, to get that session directly.
+And then we can create the required dependency in the *path operation function*, to get that session directly.

-With that, we can just call `crud.get_user` directly from inside of the path operation function and use that session.
+With that, we can just call `crud.get_user` directly from inside of the *path operation function* and use that session.

 !!! tip
     Notice that the values you return are SQLAlchemy models, or lists of SQLAlchemy models.